Empyreal96/easy-build-nt5/README.md

 **What's new?**

 Added Features:
+	- Added option to set Timebomb.cmd expiration date.
+	- Files that need modifying will now be modified by 'replace.vbs' VBScript which is created by Easy-Build and placed in razzle tool path.
 	- Building Specific Directories
 	- Switching types CHK and FRE (NEED TO TEST BUILDING AFTER CHANGE)
 	- Switching Retail and Prerelease (also updates build/postbuild paths)